Awards and Grants

 Silver Palmetto Award

-Any member can make Green Palmetto or Mentor Award nominations.
-Selection of Mentor and Green Palmetto award winners is by a vote of the FNPS Board of Directors.
-Winners will be announced during the Annual Meeting, which usually occurs during the Annual Conference and has been virtual since 2020.
-Here’s a not so subtle hint: while secrecy isn’t a requirement, it’s always nice to surprise the awardee at the conference.
+Any member can make award nominations.
+Selection of award winners is by a vote of the FNPS Board of Directors.
+Here’s a not so subtle hint: while secrecy isn’t a requirement, it’s always nice to surprise the awardee when the award is announced.

 Contact: Valerie Anderson